kxtemas/cst126/README.md

-Hi!
+Hi, welcome to my CST-126 Milestone Project!
 ===================================================================================================================================

-This is a Blog Weboage
+This overalll project is a blog post project where users are able to create, edit and delete their posting.
 ------------------

 This repository contains the code built to create a personal blog post webpage using PHP, MySQL and HTML.